containers/podman/docs/source/markdown/options/security-opt.md

 Note: Labeling can be disabled for all <<|pods/>>containers by setting label=false in the **containers.conf** (`/etc/containers/containers.conf` or `$HOME/.config/containers/containers.conf`) file.

+- **label=nested**: Allows SELinux modifications within the container.
+Containers are allowed to modify SELinux labels on files and processes, as long as SELinux policy allows.
+Without **nested**, containers view SELinux as disabled, even when it is enabled on the host.
+Containers are prevented from setting any labels.

 - **mask**=_/path/1:/path/2_: The paths to mask separated by a colon.
 A masked path cannot be accessed inside the container<<s within the pod|>>.

 - **no-new-privileges**: Disable container processes from gaining additional privileges.